-Join us the first Monday of each month for our public programs!
+Join us on the first Monday of every month for our public programs!

 ©2015 Eastern Long Island Audubon Society, Inc.